Vernon ICBC Lawyer

 After a collision with another vehicle, getting hit by a vehicle, or if you are injured and insured by ICBC, you must contact ICBC and report the claim as soon as possible.
 The collision should also be reported to the police even if you and the other party do not believe that there was any property damage or injuries on either side.
 Sometimes damages and injuries reveal themselves days later.

 After you have reported the collision to ICBC and provided the bare minimum of information, such as the other driver’s contact information, you should talk to a lawyer before following up with an ICBC claims adjuster.
 This is important because anything you say or don’t say to the adjuster can be used against you to lower the compensation of your claim.
 Even if you are a policyholder with ICBC, they do not have to act in your best interest.
 In fact, ICBC may even blame you for causing the collision so they do not have to pay a third-party liability claim.
-For these reasons and more, it is in your best interest to first talk with an attorney before going into too much detail about your collision and injuries with an ICBC claims adjuster.
+For these reasons and more, it is in your best interest to first talk with a lawyer before going into too much detail about your collision and injuries with an ICBC claims adjuster.

 The cost of a serious traffic collision injury can be high, and you should not be responsible for paying those financial costs in addition to dealing with the injuries and trauma you have already sustained.
-Call the Preszler Law ICBC lawyers today for more information about how to receive the financial compensation that you deserve.
+Call the Preszler Injury Lawyers ICBC lawyers today for more information about how to receive the financial compensation that you deserve.
 Call us today at 1-844-373-8202.